 Woodbridge is a very small town located in the state of Virginia.
 With a population of 4,503 people and 34 constituent neighborhoods, Woodbridge is the 148th largest community in Virginia.
-Woodbridge has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Woodbridge was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Woodbridge economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Woodbridge, where the median household income is $112,014.00.

 Woodbridge home prices are not only among the most expensive in Virginia, but Woodbridge real estate also consistently ranks among the most expensive in America.

 Woodbridge is a decidedly white-collar town, with fully 89.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Woodbridge is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Woodbridge who work in management occupations (15.24%), office and administrative support (14.52%), and business and financial occupations (13.22%).

 Woodbridge is home to a number of people employed in the armed forces.
 When you visit or walk around Woodbridge, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Woodbridge is that it can take a long time to commute to work.
 In Woodbridge, the average commute to work is 40.45 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.